rdoteam/cfdocus/docs/Multi-tenant/howto-multitenant.md

 The `orbit` command must always be run with administrator privileges, so it will always be run as root using `sudo`.
 :::

-To create a new tenant, type the command `sudo orbit tenant create <tenant name>.`
+To create a new tenant, type the command `sudo orbit tenant create .`

 The orbit tenant command accepts flags that modify its default behavior.
 To find out which flags are accepted, you can type `sudo orbit tenant --help` in the terminal.